 There are cases where RHEL kernel binaries need to be provided to partners for testing.
-As private kernel repositories are only available inside Red Hat, manual steps similar to the original flow using Brew are needed here.
+As private kernel data is only available to Red Hat employees, manual steps similar to the original flow using Brew are needed here.

 Targeting specific hardware

 CKI automatically picks any supported machine fitting the test requirements.
 This setup is good for default sanity testing, but doesn’t work if you need to run generic tests on specific hardware.
 One such example is running generic networking tests on machines with specific drivers that are being modified.
-The team is working on extending the patch analysis tool to add device and driver filters based on kernel changes, so that targeted hardware is picked where applicable inside the CKI pipeline.
-Note that this mapping needs to be added to specific release/driver/architecture cases manually as first it needs to be verified that machines fitting all filters are available for CKI use.
-If you feel a commonly used mapping combination is missing and would be useful to include automatically please reach out to the CKI team or submit a merge request to kpet-db.
+If you feel a commonly used mapping is missing and would be useful to include please reach out to the CKI team or submit a merge request to kpet-db.
 You can find more details about the steps involved in adding the mappings in the kpet-db documentation.

 Debugging and fixing failures - more details

 To check failure details, click on the pipeline jobs marked with

 X. Those are the ones that failed.
 You’ll see output of the pipeline, with

 some notes about what’s being done.
 Some links (like with the aforementioned

 kernel repositories) may also be provided.
 Extra logs (e.g. full build output)

 will usually be available in DataWarehouse.
 Check those out to identify the